bergesinstitute/graf-method/book-3-unit-5.md

 1. This restaurant doesn't accept credit cards.
 2. The waiter has the dessert for me.
 3. Juan ate a first course, a second course, and a dessert for ten euros.
-4. Do you (formal) want chopsticks or do you prefer a fork and a knife?
+4. Do you (form., sing.) want chopsticks or do you prefer a fork and a knife?
 5. On March 19th, the restaurant closed because of the hurricane.
 6. This restaurant has at least (al menos) fifty customers (clientes) per night.
 7. When we were living in Vietnam, we would always eat with our friends in the market.